DooMMasteR/emploparse/README.md

 emploparse
 ==========

-Parsing the IFF employer page in python
+Parsing the IFF employee page in python